-Himalayan Healthcare for 6000 People
+Himalayan Healthcare for 6000 People in Manbu

 PHASE believes everyone, everywhere should have access to healthcare.
 We work in the Himalayas, in some of the most remote communities in the world, supporting the government to provide healthcare services.
 This project will help earthquake affected families in the isolated community of Manbu.